a-leenwu/a-leenwu.github.io/_pages/about.md

 Coming from a social sciences and humanities background, I also love to write and was previously a News Reporter for The Daily Californian.
 You can read my news articles [here]("https://dailycal.org/author/aileenwu").

 I am passionate about the intersection of technology, social justice, and environmental justice—from data and AI ethics to creating tools that make the world a better place.
-If these ideas resonate with you too, feel free to reach out to me for a chat!

 [ignore this stuff, will delete later]